What to do when photos and images fail to open after recovery?

 Why may images fail to open?

 • Malware or virus attacks can also lead to corruption in image files.
-Viruses are often developed to attack a system by editing, destroying or deleting the contents of files.
-Such attacks can lead to distorted file information, thereby, making the image software to not open the image or identify the image as corrupted.
+Viruses are often developed to attack a system by editing, destroying, or deleting the contents of files.
+Such attacks can lead to distorted file information, thereby making the image software not to open the image or identify the image as corrupted.
 It can make the recovery impossible.

 • Whenever a file is saved on the system, it tries to save it on consecutive blocks of sectors.
 If there are not enough consecutive blocks, the file information is scattered over multiple segments over the storage device.
 The information related to the scattered sectors is stored in header data.
-A data recovery software may not be able to completely recover a file if the header data is absent or some of the segments are lost.
+A data recovery software may not be able to recover a file completely if the header data is absent or some of the segments are lost.

 Method 1: Change the image format using Microsoft Paint